Maverick French minister is a necessary nuisance for Hollande

 "KILL MITTAL"

-Montebourg mesmerized many with attacks on cheap Chinese imports as one of six candidates in the Socialist Party's 2011 presidential primary.
-Defending those "crushed by the economy" and promising to part-nationalize banks, he came in third with 17 percent of the first-round party vote.
+Montebourg mesmerised many with attacks on cheap Chinese imports as one of six candidates in the Socialist Party's 2011 presidential primary.
+Defending those "crushed by the economy" and promising to part-nationalise banks, he came in third with 17 percent of the first-round party vote.

-He had already written books demonizing free trade and co-founded a movement seeking a greater say for citizens in public affairs and a more powerful parliament under a new constitution.
+He had already written books demonising free trade and co-founded a movement seeking a greater say for citizens in public affairs and a more powerful parliament under a new constitution.

 Today, charged with delivering Hollande's promise to pull French industry out of the doldrums, he has played more to his fans than foreign investors.